Sound Shark

 Interference

-Wireless microphones obviously rely on a signal being transmitted from the speaker’s transmitter to a receiver.
+Wireless microphones rely on a signal being transmitted from the speaker’s transmitter to a receiver.
 In many situations, interference can be picked up on that signal.
 That interference may introduce extraneous noise, such as static, or it may completely overpower the signal with unwanted audio.
-I once experienced the car radio from a highway patrolman completely overpower the microphone signals inside a church located near an interstate highway.
+I once experienced the car radio from a highway patrolman completely overpowering the microphone signals inside a church located near an interstate highway.
 It generated lots of chuckles until the patrolman passed by.

-Once again, the Sound Shark can be located outside the field of view so a cabled microphone may be used.
+Once again, the Sound Shark can be located outside the field of view, so a cabled microphone may be used.
 RF issues such as interference and frequency overlap can be eliminated.